jkt628/gattacker-mpy/README.md

 ## One Time Setup

-this version for [MicroPython] is used later in this doc.
+this version for [MicroPython] is used later in this doc and MUST be synchronized to the [Makefile].
+[Makefile]: ./Makefile

 ```bash
 MICROPYTHON_VERSION=1.26.0